MisterSheeple/Sonic-Mania-Android-Build-Guide/README.md

 # Sonic Mania Decompilation: Android Build Guide

 This is a guide to building your own Sonic Mania APK for Android.
-This guide is currently intended for Windows users only.
+This guide is intended for Windows users only.

 ## Instructions (Windows)